Ruben Filyan "The Ambassador of Your Country"

 His first book The Unknown Self Biography was published in 1980.
 In the 70es Filian managed to flee from the Soviet Union.
 He set off to France, then travelled towards the Mediterranean, later to Egypt, Jordan and set down in Goa, India, where he taught yoga, karate, music and eastern philosophy.
 The last years of his life Filian lived in a hippy community in Goa and passed away on January 6, 1983, in a murder case, under unknown circumstances.

-The book The Envoy of Your Country got published in 1992 and included the homonymous novel, short stories, and tales.
-In 2022 the second edition of The Unknown Self Biography got published
+The book The Ambassador of Your Country got published in 1992 and included the homonymous novel, short stories, and tales.
+In 2022 the second edition of The Unknown Self Biography got published․

 Ruben Filian has also translated Vivekachudamani by Sri Adi Sankaracharya into Armenian.